grebtsew/FloorplanToBlender3d/README.md

  or [CAD](https://www.autodesk.com/solutions/cad-software).

 # Contents
 This repository contains the floorplan to blender library **FTBL** along with example scripts for converting an image to a 3d model **./create_blender_project_from_floorplan.py**.
 The repository also contains a server that receives images and converts them into 3d models using the **FTBL** library.
 The Server contains a [Swagger API](https://swagger.io/) gui and is monitored using a [weavescope](https://github.com/weaveworks/scope) container.
 Read more about the server implementation [here](./Server/README.md).
 To allow developers to utilize more functionality a Jupyter tutorial has been added to the project, explaining some of the development steps and functions of the library.
 Read more about the tutorial [here](./Docs/README.md).
+Stacking is now also added as a core feature read more about how to use stacking below.

 # How-To
 This part contains information about how to setup and execute the example script.